-Postpartum OCD Therapy in Portland, OR
+Postpartum Anxiety & OCD Therapist in Portland, OR

-From Constant Worry To Living With Confidence.
+From Constant Worry To Living With Confidence After Birth.

 Get Started with a 15-Minute Consultation

-About Perinatal OCD Therapy in Portland, OR
+About Postpartum Anxiety & OCD Therapy in Portland, OR

 I am a Licensed Mental Health Therapist with over 14+ years of experience supporting individuals across the lifespan.
 I’m also a Perinatal Mental Health Specialist, that means that I focus in Pregnancy and Postpartum issues.